comp423-23s/final-project-final-e3/docs/reservation_system.md

 | max_capacity  | int                                      |
 | availability  | Dict [str : (str, str, str) ]            |
 | deviations    | Dict [str: list [ tuple(str, str), … ] ] |

+For rooms, name should be formatted as "Room-R{Room No.}", and for equipment, "{Equipment_Name}-{Name 1st letter}{Equipment No.}"
+This naming format is not enforced. etc. "Room-R1" and "Monitor-M1"

 **Availability Example**